US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

 > [!IMPORTANT]
 > Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
 If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above.

-1. Install all the pre-requisites listed below and make sure they're working fine
+1. Install all the pre-requisites listed below and make sure they're working correctly:

    - Git ([download](https://git-scm.com/))
    - .NET 5 SDK ([download](https://dotnet.microsoft.com/download/dotnet/5.0))
-   - Visual Studio Code ([download](https://code.visualstudio.com/download)) with at least the following extensions installed:
+   - Visual Studio Code ([download](https://code.visualstudio.com/download)) with the following extensions installed:
      - [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)
      - [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
    - Docker for desktop ([download](https://www.docker.com/products/docker-desktop))